aws-samples/serverless-java-frameworks-samples/quarkus/README.md

 ## CloudWatch Logs Insights

-Using this CloudWatch Logs Insights query you can analyze the latency of the requests made to the Lambda functions.
+Using this CloudWatch Logs Insights, you can analyze the latency of the requests made to the Lambda functions.

 The query separates cold starts from other requests and then gives you p50, p90 and p99 percentiles.